gopinathp1978ms/PowerBI-Localization/README.md

    Use table property/field as it is, dont format after dropping the property or fields.

 ## Chart Titles.
-    Expression-based title for all type of charts.
-Expression formula works against data , so we should push all localized data into the power bi table.
+    We use Expression-based title for all type of charts.
+    Expression formula works against data , so we should push all title keys
+    into the power bi table.
 We could use the same “LocalizationTable” table created for the localization purpose.
+    Below steps "A"-"C" will help you to extract easily and paste it to power bi data table.

 ## Step - A Extract Title Keys to Power BI Localization Data Table
     Attached script will help you to extract the conventional titles and legends into an another